 This makes them nice to use if you want to keep a battery charged thru the winter or a long period of the device not being used.
 You just hook it up and forget about it until it is time to use the thing again.

 Another nice thing is you don’t even have to pull the battery if you don’t want too.
-You can hook up battery tenders and battery minders straight to the battery while it is still in the vehicle.
+You can hook up battery maintainers and battery minders straight to the battery while it is still in the vehicle.

 The sulfur build up is what kills batteries.
 When the cells start getting sulfur in them, then they don’t charge all the way.
 The way the battery minder beats and prevents this is by sending a pulse into the battery.
 This destroys the sulfur that is in it and helps your battery last longer.